computerclubkec/oop/programs/README.md

 3. WAP to show multiple catch statements.
 4. WAP to show catching all exceptions.
 5. WAP to show specifying exceptions.
-6. WAP to show rethrowing exception.
+6. WAP to show re-throwing exception.
 7. WAP to show try catch throw in user define classes type.
 8. WAP to compute square root of a number.
 THe input value must be tested for validity.
 If it is negative an exception must be raised.
-9. WAP to read name, roll number and marks that catches multiple exception using exception class if roll number is negatve and marks greater than full marks.
+9. WAP to read name, roll number and marks that catches multiple exception using exception class if roll number is negative and marks greater than full marks.
-10. WAP to show how do you throw only specified excepton from a function.
+10. WAP to show how do you throw only specified exception from a function.
 11. WAP to throw multiple exception.
 Using exception class and each exception is handled by separate handler.